Bais (clan)

 The Bais ([ˈbɛ̃ːs ˈraːdʒpuːt̪]) is a Rajput clan from India.

 History

 Their wealth caused Donald Butter, a visiting doctor who wrote Outlines of the Topography and Statistics of the Southern Districts of Oudh, and of the Cantonment of Sultanpur-Oudh, to describe the Bais Rajput in the 1830s as the "best dressed and housed people of the southern Oudh".

-The Bais Rajputs were known for well-building.
+The Bais Rajputs were known for well-fighting spirit.

-Famous Personalities

-Rana Beni Madho: Freedom fighter, leader of First war of independence or 1857 rebellion in Oudh.

-Major Dhyan Chand: Great hockey player and Olympian, India's highest sports award Major Dhyan Chand Khel Ratna is named after him.

-Tilok chand: The eponymous ancestor of the Bais of Baiswara.